I love James River Writers.

 We host Writers Wednesday at Ardent Craft Ales, an award-winning local craft brewery in historic Scott’s Addition, bringing together authors of every genre to laugh, talk, and unwind after a long day of writing.

-We do much more over the course of the year, including partnering with Richmond magazine to host writing contests and awards including:
+James River Writers does much more over the course of the year, including partnering with Richmond magazine to host writing contests and awards including:

 - Best Unpublished Novel Contest